 Aquinas Alumnus Receives Congressional Fellowship

-[Editor's Note: Kelly will be the keynote speaker at the Resourceful Women's Conference on March 31, 2012. >More ]
+[Editor's Note: Kelly was the keynote speaker at the Resourceful Women's Conference on March 31, 2012.]

 Dittmar, who finished her Ph.D. in Political Science at Rutgers University in October, is one of the seven winners of the Congressional Fellowship for spring 2012.
 The Fellowship, awarded by the American Political Science Association (APSA) is the oldest, most prestigious congressional fellowship which allows only a select few political scientists, journalists, doctors, federal executives and international scholars to gain a first-hand understanding of the legislative process.
 She is the first Aquinas and Rutgers student to ever receive this highly-respected fellowship.